iamkevk/iamkevk/README.md

 ### Hello there 👋

-- 👋 I am @iamkevk
+- 👋 I am @iamkevk.
 - 🌱 I’m currently a part-time Analytics graduate student at Georgia Tech's [Online Master of Science in Analytics - OMSA](https://pe.gatech.edu/degrees/analytics)
 - 🔭 I am experienced in IT Service Management with a passion for applied data analytics.
 I am actively expanding my machine learning and deep learning expertise through hands-on projects and research papers.
 - 💬 Ask me about the project in this profile and discuss things that I learned in my profession.
-- 👯 I’m looking to collaborate on applied ML projects
+- 👯 I’m looking to collaborate on applied ML projects.
-- 📫 How to reach me: irerikori@gmail.com
+- 📫 How to reach me: irerikori@gmail.com.

 <h3 align="left">Connect with me:</h3>
 <p align="left">